Partners in foam – Sunrise Medical Inc’s acquisition of Comfort Sleeper

 Pillows include ventilated or non-ventilated, all foam or foam-and-fiber, high peaks or low peaks.
 Prices range from $7.99 for a basic convoluted foam pillow to $19.99 for a three-zone, combination foam-and-fiber pillow.

-In addition to combing a lot of different products under one roof, Comfort Clinic has also forged a cohesive team out of what were two sets of independent sales representatives.
+In addition to combining a lot of different products under one roof, Comfort Clinic has also forged a cohesive team out of what were two sets of independent sales representatives.
 Now, 29 representatives sell all of the products, all across the country.

 "Our customers and the marketplace were saying to us that if it meant better service, then they'd rather deal with us as one company." said Limon.